 - Campus Recreation - can be extended and sent to other users such as graduate students, faculty/staff, community members, alumni, etc.

-4. When should we plan on administering a Consortium benchmarking survey?
+3. When should we plan on administering a student affairs benchmarking survey?

-These studies designed to be administered between September 1st and May 31st of each academic year.
+The studies are designed to be administered between September 1st and May 31st of each academic year.
 This allows you the flexibility of planning the best time to administer the survey on your campus given your assessment calendar and needs.

 There is one exception to this, the Orientation and New Student Programming benchmark.
 This is only administered in the Fall and we recommended that it is administered 6-8 weeks into the term.

 Yes, we encourage you to preview the outlines to see if the benchmark survey meets your data/assessment needs.
-Click here for links to view each survey.
+Click here for descriptions and preview links for each survey.

-6. How do I sign up to participate in a Consortium study? / Do I need to submit a Baseline project request?
+5. How do I sign up to participate in a student affairs benchmarking study? / Do I need to submit a Baseline project request?

-The process for initiating a Consortium study is slightly different than requesting a typical Baseline survey.
-Please click here to read the full list of steps for submitting your request.
+The process for initiating a student affairs benchmarking study is slightly different than requesting a typical Baseline survey.
+Please click here to review the steps for submitting your request.